microsoft/sqlworkshops/sql2019workshop/sql2019wks/06_Linux_and_Containers.md

 These results prove *container isolation*.
 The primary program for the container is sqlservr.
 SQL Server on Linux consists of two sqlservr programs (one of which is the true SQL Server engine running.
 The other is a "watchdog" process)

-Notice the only other programs are bash and ps.
-Bash and ps are programs seen by the container because docker exec was used to run bash. bash and ps are true programs running in an isolated fashion on the host but in the same *namespace* as the SQL Server container.
+Notice the only other programs are bash and ps. bash and ps are programs seen by the container because docker exec was used to run bash. bash and ps are true programs running in an isolated fashion on the host but in the same *namespace* as the SQL Server container.

 Now run the following command to see contents of the container: